roomanald1/alison/website/src/content/fees/fees.md

 We can work together **short-term** or on an **open-ended** basis, depending on your needs.

 ## Concessionary rates
 Supporting new parents through the transition into and through early parenthood is a central part of my work.
 To help make therapy more accessible at this important stage, I offer a limited number of lower-cost sessions for clients who may not otherwise be able to access ongoing support

 ## Initial call
 I offer a free 15-minute video call.
 This is a chance to talk briefly about what’s bringing you to therapy, ask any questions, and get a sense of whether working together feels right.
 There is no obligation to continue.

+## In-person therapy
+In person sessions take place in a purpose built counselling space in Sevenoaks, Kent.
+There is nearby car parking, as well as being close to main bus routes and a five-minute walk from Bat and Ball train station.
+The space is private and contained, offering a calm environment to explore whatever feels important.

 ## Online therapy
 Online sessions follow the same structure as in-person work and can offer flexibility, particularly during:
 - Early parenthood
 - Periods of overwhelm
 - Busy or changing schedules

 ## Next steps
 If you’re considering therapy, you’re very welcome to get in touch.